 It is a chronic periodontal inflammatory disease (i.e. the supporting dental apparatus) that often leads to tooth loss.
-We can successfully treat periodontitis diagnosed in time.
+We can successfully treat periodontitis diagnosed in its early stages.
 In the case of tooth loss, we can fully replace it even if you lost a part of the bone.
-During one visit, we will complete your bone to introduce the implant that will replace the tooth later on.
+During one visit, we can supplement missing bone and inject the implant that will replace the tooth later on.

 How can I say I have periodontitis?

 At the beginning, periodontitis is manifested by bleeding, gingivitis, gradual inflammation accompanied by unpleasant mouth odour.
-In its advance stages, when you let the inflammation to spread more deeply, it can result in withdrawal and loss of the jawbone, the gums recede and the roots of the teeth are exposed.
-The last stage of periodontitis results in a loose tooth that eventually falls out.
+In its advance stages, when you let the inflammation to spread more deeply, it can result in withdrawal and loss of the jawbone, the gums recession and the roots of the teeth are exposed.
+The last stage of periodontitis results in a teeth loss.

 Is there an effective way of prevention?

-Periodontitis is caused by a dental plaque formed on the surface of the tooth and is not removed.
-The basis of prevention is therefore correct and regular oral hygiene, both at home and in the dental hygienist's outpatient department.
+Periodontitis is caused by a dental plaque formed on the surface of the tooth when not removed.
+The basic of prevention is therefore correct and regular oral hygiene, both at home and in the dental hygiene department.
 The right diet is also important.
 If you do not know how to properly care for your teeth at home, visit our dental office.

 What are your most frequent questions?

 Periodontitis should be treated in time to limit further progression.
 Patients who are prone to this disease should not underestimate the professional dental hygiene that needs to be done several times a year.
 It is the prevention of tooth loss.
 This treatment is performed by a dental hygienist and is painless.